 The president shall be head of the Society and shall carry out the following functions:

-Preside at all meetings of the membership and the Board of Directors and see that the Bylaws of the Society are observed.
+Preside at all meetings of the membership and the Board of Directors and see that the bylaws of the Society are observed.

-Shall appoint all committee chairs subject to the concurrence of the Board.
+Appoint all committee chairs subject to the concurrence of the Board.

-Shall be an ex-officio member of all committees.
+Serve as an ex-officio member of all committees.

-Shall be the official spokesperson for the Society in all matters of public policy.
+Act as the official spokesperson for the Society or delegate a member to act as spokesperson for the Society.

-Shall appoint the executive committee with approval of the Board and as set out in the Bylaw.
+Appoint the executive committee with approval of the Board in accordance with these bylaws.

 The first vice-president shall: